lingF-hbb/mango/readme.txt

-git is a version Control system git is free software
+git is a distributed version Control system git is free software